44 Types Of Beans: Top Varieties To Grow At Home

 This family heirloom was brought to Missouri in a covered wagon in the 1880s by relatives of the founding members of the Seed Saver’s Exchange.
 It produces large, tan beans with maroon markings and is primarily used as a dried bean.

 As a drying bean, you can bet the flavor of Bird Egg works amazingly in soups and casseroles.
 Some even can them.
 The plants are fairly small, reaching 2 feet at most.
 This means outdoor gardeners of all kinds can cultivate them.

-These beans are excellent for soups, and pods are tasty when chopped and added to salads.
+Painted Pony beans are excellent for soups, and the pods are tasty when chopped and added to salads.
 At a shorter height of 1.5 feet maximum, container gardens are superb growing environments.

-Originally from Chile or Argentina, this variety is great for chili or refried beans.
-It produces tan beans with dark markings.
+Originally from Chile and Argentina, this variety is great for chili or refried beans.
+It produces tan beans with dark brown markings.
 In South America where they’re grown, they are called “pepa de zapallo”, which translates to pumpkin seeds.
 This is a testament to their appearance.

 The flavor of the beans is starchy, and akin to a potato.
 The plants have a medium-range height, topping out at 3 feet.
 Therefore, they grow well on both sunny patios and in larger rows — and everything in between!

 Also known as Dwaf Sieva, this variety was introduced in 1889 by Peter Henderson Company in New York.
 These dwarf lima beans are hardy, productive, and disease resistant.
 The creamy white beans are perfect for canning or drying.